Clean Air Act (United States): Monitoring and enforcement

-One of the most public aspects of the Clean Air Act, EPA is empowered to monitor compliance with the law's many requirements, seek penalties for violations, and compel regulated entities to come into compliance.
+Pursuant to one of the most public aspects of the Clean Air Act, EPA is empowered to monitor compliance with the law's many requirements, seek penalties for violations, and compel regulated entities to come into compliance.
 Enforcement cases are usually settled, with penalties assessed well below maximum statutory limits.
-Recently, many of the largest Clean Air Act settlements have been reached with automakers accused of circumventing the Act's vehicle and fuel standards (e.g., the 2015 "Dieselgate" scandal).
+Many of the largest Clean Air Act settlements have been reached with automakers accused of circumventing the Act's vehicle and fuel standards (e.g., the 2015 "Dieselgate" scandal).

 Greenhouse gas regulation

 Much of EPA's regulation of greenhouse gas (GHG) emissions occurs under the programs discussed above.
-EPA began regulating GHG emissions following the Supreme Court's ruling in Massachusetts v.
+EPA began regulating GHG emissions following the 2007 Supreme Court ruling in Massachusetts v.
 EPA, the EPA's subsequent endangerment finding, and development of specific regulations for various sources.

-The EPA's authority to regulate carbon dioxide emissions was questioned by the Supreme Court in West Virginia v.
-EPA but restored by Congress with the Inflation Reduction Act of 2022, which clarified that carbon dioxide is one of the pollutants covered by the Clean Air Act.
+The EPA's authority to regulate carbon dioxide emissions was questioned by the court in West Virginia v.
+EPA (2022) but restored by Congress with the Inflation Reduction Act of 2022, which clarified that carbon dioxide is one of the pollutants covered by the Clean Air Act.

 Standards for mobile sources have been established pursuant to Section 202 of the CAA, and GHGs from stationary sources are controlled under the authority of Part C of Title I of the Act.
 The EPA's auto emission standards for greenhouse gas emissions issued in 2010 and 2012 are intended to cut emissions from targeted vehicles by half, double fuel economy of passenger cars and light-duty trucks by 2025 and save over $4 billion barrels of oil and $1.7 trillion for consumers.
 The agency has also proposed a two-phase program to reduce greenhouse gas emissions for medium and heavy duty trucks and buses.
 In addition, EPA oversees the national greenhouse gas inventory reporting program.

 Following the Supreme Court decision in West Virginia v.
-EPA, which ruled that Congress did not grant EPA to require "outside the fence" options for limiting carbon dioxide at power plants, Congress passed the Inflation Reduction Act of 2022, which in amending the Clean Air Act, specifically defined carbon dioxide, hydrofluorocarbons, methane, nitrous oxide, perfluorocarbons, and sulfur hexafluoride as greenhouse gases to be regulated by the EPA, as well as giving the EPA the ability to regulate the inclusion of renewable sources, notably, through a $27 billion green bank, among other methods.
+EPA, which ruled that Congress did not grant EPA the authority to require "outside the fence" options for limiting carbon dioxide at power plants, the Inflation Reduction Act of 2022 specifically defined carbon dioxide, hydrofluorocarbons, methane, nitrous oxide, perfluorocarbons, and sulfur hexafluoride as greenhouse gases to be regulated by the EPA, as well as giving the EPA the ability to regulate the inclusion of renewable sources, notably, through a $27 billion green bank, among other methods.